 - Houses in Multiple Occupations (HMOs)

-Having regard to the NE interim advice, and until such time as the Council has secured and considered its own advice, the Council’s starting point will be that residential development within the 6.2 km zone, alone and/ or in combination, will have a likely significant effect on the integrity of the Epping Forest SAC as a result of increased recreational pressure.
-As such, suitable mitigation will be required in order for a conclusion to be reached, through appropriate assessment, that no adverse effects on the integrity of the SAC will arise so as to allow planning permission to be granted.
-The Council will assess how specific financial contributions and/or physical mitigation measures are calculated and identified for each development having regard to the Natural England interim guidance.
+The Council’s starting point is that residential development applications within the 6.2 km zone are likely to have a significant effect on the integrity of the Epping Forest SAC - as a result of increased recreational pressure.
+As such, suitable mitigation will be required in order for a conclusion to be reached, via appropriate assessment, that no adverse effects on the integrity of the SAC will arise in order for planning permission to be granted.

 Further information Click to get info